 Tip: Keep in mind that these websites are marketing tools for real estate agents.
 But you can still use them to help you establish market benchmarks and work out the style of building and fit-out you want.

 The commercial real estate market is made up of many moving parts.
 Incentive levels, vacancy rates, and vacancy rates within each landlord's portfolio are all variable factors that will mean the difference between a good deal and a GREAT deal.

 If you don't have a constant eye on the market or don't know where to get this information from, you will likely pay more than you need to.

 Remember, you can't trust a landlord's agent to provide accurate information about the market or the landlord (see point three).
 So, if you're planning to tackle the process on your own, be sure to negotiate on a minimum of three properties (including two relocation sites and a renewal at your existing property).
 Run each proposal to ground and leverage the strengths of each against your favourite option.

-If you play your cards right, the incentive offered by your current landlord should be comparable to the incentive provided on your relocation option.
+If you play your cards right, the commercial lease incentive offered by your current landlord should be comparable to the incentive provided on your relocation option.

 Independent tenant representatives are consultants who provide real estate advice to business leaders.
 We only ever represent tenants, never landlords, and because of that, we get better results, incentives, rates, and more options for tenants.

 By using a tenant representation specialist like Tenant CS, you will see the best stock in the market across all agency or independent listings, and our strategy will get you the best negotiation outcome.

 Level the playing field by getting an independent commercial real estate expert in your corner.

 Have you got an upcoming expiry of yourlease agreement?
 Book a call with our team today to see how we can help you!